AdamJeddy/For-Future-Me/_posts/Atomic-Habits/2022-04-13-Atomic-Habits.md

 - Look at habit forming from a different perspective

-## How my life have changed as a result of reading the book.
+## How my life has changed as a result of reading the book.
 - Started building better habits
 - Staying consistent with the current habits